bengfarrell/nuimotion/tests/README.md

 The "myproject" must contain:

-<your main nodejs file>.js
+yourMainNodejsFile.js

 NiTE2 folder

 OpenNI2 folder

-And the Node file you run will be <your main nodejs file>.js
+And the Node file you run will be yourMainNodejsFile.js